 I started designing because I was never very good at following patterns.
-I was about half way through calculating my first sleeve cap (on paper, with pencil) when I realized that once I’d done the math once grading for other sizes would be (comparatively) easy.
+I was about half way through calculating my first sleeve cap (on paper, with pencil) when I realized that once I’d done the math grading for other sizes would be (comparatively) easy.

 This blog is rambling.
-I will ramble on about fiber, knitting, other crafts, environmental stuff, family, chickens, other pets, and life in general.
+I will ramble on about fiber, knitting, other crafts, environmental stuff, family, pets, and life in general.
 This blog may contain knitting patterns, techniques, and other useful tidbits, depending on my mood.

 I can be found on ravelry, twitter, and facebook under the same user name: BeckyinVT.
 If you have any questions please feel free to contact me at becky(dot)herrick(at)gmail(dot)com.